ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-documents-and-web-pages-using-the-screen-reader.md

 ### Navigate elements in a text editor

 In editable documents, such as those in **LibreOffice Writer** or an **online text editor**, pressing letters on the keyboard types text in the editor.

-Enable Structural Navigation to use letters as navigation shortcuts:
+Enable Structural Navigation to use letters as navigation shortcuts instead:

 ::::{tab-set}
 :::{tab-item} Laptop layout